Lekolite

 A Lekolite (often abbreviated to Leko) is a brand of ellipsoidal reflector spotlight (ERS) used in stage lighting which refers to the half-ellipsoidal dome reflector within which the instrument's lamp is housed.
 Introduced in 1933, it was developed by Joseph Levy and Edward Kook, founders of Century Lighting, which eventually became a part of the Strand Lighting Corporation.
 The instrument was widely used in theatre and entertainment venues into the 1990s, particularly in the United States.
-As other lighting technologies and products have taken the Lekolite's place, the term Leko has become a generic trademark (notably in North America) for all ERS fixtures.
+As other lighting technologies and products have taken the Lekolite's place, the term Leko has become a generic trademark (notably in North America, and among older folks in the industry) for all ERS fixtures.